alexkahn/learnyoujavascript/lyjs.md

 Here, the plus sign means to take two numbers and make them into one number.
 It is a __binary__ operator because it operates on two things at once.
 There are unary operators like the ```typeof``` operator that operates on one thing and tells you what type it is (like string or number).
 The most often used binary operator is by far the assignment operator, our old pal ```=```.
 In math, ```=``` means 'is equal or equivalent,' it is a relation between things like numbers and sets.

-In computer science and programming we often use the equal symbol to represent assignments and it means "hey, put the thing on the left hand side into the thing on the right hand side."
+In computer science and programming we often use the equal symbol to represent assignments and it means "hey, put the thing on the right hand side (usually some data) into memory and I will call it by the name on the left hand side."

-The take away here is that we will not use ```=``` for comparing variables or collections of variables.
+The take away here is that we will not use ```=``` in the normal, mathy way.

 **End Aside**